Missouri River Corps of Rediscovery

-On the 18th, Lewis and Clark proceeded northward on their Journey of Discovery, while we proceeded southward on our Journey of Rediscovery.
-We made it out of camp before sunrise, trusting the weather report that the winds would abate.
-I piloted the Contraption while Chris rode shotgun, or rather bail bucket, continuously bailing water for an hour until the wind and waves finally settled down.
+I’m sure Shannon later learned many tricks that would have helped him survive more comfortably.
+His skills at age 18 were surely better than mine at that age.
+Moreover, Shannon never spent a teenage day lazing on the couch watching television or playing video games.
+He likely learned to work hard and endure difficult situations long before his survival ordeal.
+In a survival situation, shear will to keep going is perhaps the most important skill of all.

-Passing below the Interstate 90 bridge seemed a noteworthy milestone.
-The last time we saw I-90 was four miles upriver from our initial launch point at Missouri Headwaters State Park near Three Forks, Montana.
-After three-and-a-half months of traveling north, east, and finally south, it is reassuring to see that we are making measurable progress in our attempt to migrate ahead of the changing seasons.
+When the wind finally settled out, we arose before dawn and made the final push to Fort Randall Dam, thrilled to be finished with all the big lakes and relieved to be done with the outboard motor.

-(Thomas J. Elpel is president of the Jefferson River Chapter of the Lewis and Clark Trail Heritage Foundation and author of Participating in Nature and numerous other books about wilderness survival, botany, and sustainable living.
+(Thomas J. Elpel is the author of Participating in Nature: Wilderness Survival and Primitive Living Skills.
 Go to www.Elpel.info to learn more about Tom’s books and the expedition fundraiser for the Jefferson River Canoe Trail.)

 (0) comments